 1927 Death of William Henry’s wife Fanny

-1927 (16th May) There is a record of a Fanny Ifould who died aged about 80 at 10 Tamworth Road, Hove, Sussex Probate to John Beale retired rate collector.
-Effects £91 15s 6d.
-(Her age is correct for William Henry’s widow, but there is no proof as to whether or not this record is William Henry’s wife Fanny, as there were a number of other Ifoulds living in Sussex.)
+There is a record of a Fanny Ifould who died aged about 80 on 16th May 1927 at 10 Tamworth Road, Hove, Sussex.
+Probate was awarded to John Beale retired rate collector.
+Her effects were £91 15s 6d.
+Her age is correct for William Henry’s widow, so it may well have been her, but there is no proof that this record is definitely William Henry’s wife Fanny, as there were a number of other Ifoulds living in Sussex at this time.

 1928 Death of William Henry’s son Alexander

 Alexander H. Ifould die,d aged about 53 years, at Strada Codstream 28, Galatz in Romania on 30th December 1928.
 His death is listed in the England and Wales Government Probate Death Index 1858-2019.
 Probate was granted to Alfred Arthur Warner Simmonds poor law official, attorney of Winifred Mary Ifould widow.
 His effects were £1565.
 Alexander had returned to Romania either for business or a holiday and died while he was there.

 1941 death of William Henry’s daughter in law Winifred